rafie-b/rafie-b/README.md

 ## Hello!
 This is Rafieb 🤍
-### Geoscientist 🌎
+### Data Analyst 🌎

-✨ Data Science enthusiast reaching out something to hold ✨

-This is a general repo where I'm storing tests and other working lines.
+This is a repository for frameworks and tests.

 🔭 I’m working on Data Analytics projects, elaborating digital products and learning sustainability management. 🌱

-⚡ Check out the Organizations I'm working on!
+⚡ Check out the organizations I'm working on!

-It's a pleasure having you here! 😄
+✨ Reaching out ✨

 <!--
 **rafie-b/rafie-b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.